Rana44000/HFparser/README.md

 can find all HF values and averages for a user defined atom using -md and atom number

-can print out dipolar matrix values and large isotropic hyperfine values using -matrix and True
+can print out dipolar matrix values and large isotropic hyperfine values using -matrix and True as well as default HFvalues

 can print out isotropic hyperfine values if user chooses into HFisoAll.txt and HFisoLarge.txt using -iso and True